 Memory Map

-The FPGC maps all CPU-accessible memory and I/O into a flat address space.
-The map is designed with a few goals: addresses are discontinuous to simplify hardware comparisons (no wide AND gates), SDRAM starts at address 0 to make software compilation easier, and everything fits within 27 bits (max address 0x7FFFFFF), matching the 27-bit jump constant in the ISA.
+The FPGC maps all CPU-accessible memory and I/O into a flat byte-addressed space.
+The map is designed with a few goals: addresses are discontinuous to simplify hardware comparisons (no wide AND gates), SDRAM starts at address 0 to make software compilation easier, and I/O and ROM addresses are placed in the upper region of the 29-bit address space.

 CPU Memory Map